 Crown of Blood got a wonderful mention on The Bookseller on 18th May.
 Check it out here:

-In other news, my new book Elizabeth’s Rival: The Tumultuous Tale of Lettice Knollys, Countess of Leicester, will be released in the UK on 2 November!
+In other news, my new book Elizabeth’s Rival: The Tumultuous Tale of Lettice Knollys, Countess of Leicester, was released in the UK on 2 November!
 It will be released in the US on 6 March 2018!